hftsoi/symbolfit/README.md

 - [Documentation](#documentation)
 - [Citation](#citation)

-> **Note:** This API is actively being improved to accommodate more use cases in the long term, so any feedback and contributions are very much welcomed and appreciated!
-If you encounter any problems while using it, please don’t hesitate to let us know, such as by opening an issue on our GitHub.
+> **Note:** This API is actively being updated to accommodate more use cases, so any feedback and contributions are very much welcomed and appreciated!
+If you encounter any problems while using it, please don’t hesitate to let us know, such as by opening an issue [here](https://github.com/hftsoi/symbolfit/issues).
 We are happy to discuss and assist!

 ## Installation
 **Prerequisite**